loganjordon/tale/_posts/2020-10-12-are-you-sure-youre-saved.md

 If you don't think you're saved, but want to be---send me an [email](/contact)!
 I would love to help you find Christ today.

-Here are ten questions that every self-proclaiming Christian should ask themself to confirm their salvation.
+Here are ten questions that every self-proclaiming Christian should ask themself to confirm their salvation[^1].

 <br>